hybridgroup/gopherconeu-2025/bluetooth/arduino/README.md

 You can connect from the nano-rp2040 to your mobile phone or any other device/software that can produce the data from a standard Bluetooth heart rate device.

-### step6.go - Bluetooth heart rate on nano-rp2040 display
+### step6.go - Bluetooth heart rate monitor on nano-rp2040 display

+This is the same heart rate device as the previous example, but it also shows the data on the nano-rp2040 display.
+You will still need to connect to your mobile phone or any other device/software that can produce the data for a standard Bluetooth heart rate device.

 Run the code.